nddpj00/balanced-diet-menu-finder/README.md

 ## The Database

 For the App the majority of the data is contained within the Recipe table.
-The Category table is to allow separation of the recipes but is of course related to the main recipes.
+The Category table is to allow grouping of the recipes but is still course related to the main recipes too.
 The Cuisine table is there for future development, to allow filtration of the cuisine type of the recipe.

 <img align = "center" width = "300px" height = "200px" src = "mealplanner/wireframes/bdrf-databaseschema.png">